springfield-creatives/springfield-creatives/README.md

 Springfield Creatives WordPress Site
 =============

+This repository houses the source for springfieldcreatives.com, minus some stuff that shouldn't be publicly available.
+That inludes premium WordPress plugins, and the corresponding database.
+The site is maintained by the Springfield Creatives Website Committee.
+Come to our next meeting to help contribute.

-Setup Instructions
+Dev Environment Setup Instructions
 ------------------
-1. Rename *wp-config-sample.local* to *wp-config.local*.
-Treat it like you typically would *wp-config.php*.
-1. SASS/Compass is configured in the theme's directory, so you can `compass watch` from there.
+1. SASS/Compass' `config.rb` is in the theme's directory, so you can `compass watch` from there.
-1. Missing plugins should be downloaded via our super secret zip file on Trello.
+1. Premium plugins are not committed to Github, and should be downloaded via our super secret zip file on [Trello](https://trello.com/c/YVX1q0d7).
-1. You'll need to grab a DB dump from Trello as well.
+1. You'll need to create a DB dump using the Migrate DB plugin on the dev site.
+Credentials and instructions are on the [Trello board](https://trello.com/c/YVX1q0d7) as well.
+1. Configure your local install by renaming `www/wp-config-sample.local` to `wp-config.local`.
+Treat it like you typically would 1wp-config.php`.

 SASS Structure